SSWConsulting/SSW.Rules.Content/rules/spec-do-you-know-how-to-estimate-a-project-that-include-the-general-project-costs/rule.md

 ---

-Estimates contain 2 main classes of work:
-- Relating to the particular product (e.g. create page 'customers.aspx')
-- Relating to the project as a whole (e.g. management, administration, testing, software audit etc.).
+Estimates contain two main classes of work: Work relating to the particular product (e.g. Create Customers.aspx) and work relating to the project as a whole (e.g. management, administration, testing, software audit etc.).

 PBIs may only make up about 60% of the total project time.
 Project Managers and developers should not think that the only work being charged on a project are coding tasks.

 <!--endintro-->

-### General Project Costs
+**General Project Costs
-Management costs can change depending on how much management the client requires.
+** Management costs can change depending on how much management the client requires.
 You should recommend a suitable level of management.
 'Management, accountability and transparency' has a cost.

 You should add general project costs as a % of the work items generally in line with the following (note that these numbers are just best guesses):